itod/SchwartzTemplateDocumentation/README.md

 Produces a single line indented by 4 spaces:

-        Make it so.
+        I hate yogurt!
+Even with strawberries.

 ###Comment Tags

-The body of Comment Tags is ignored, and not included in the output text.
+The body of **Comment Tags** is ignored, and not included in the output text.

 ```jsp
 <% comment %>